bao-project/bao-docs/source/development/doc_guidelines.rst

 Spelling and Format Checkers
 ----------------------------
 To keep the consistency of the documentation, the :ref:`CI pipeline
-<ci_pipeline>` runs two checkers to find misspelled words and invalid reST
+<ci>` runs two checkers to find misspelled words and invalid reST
 format styles.
 The checkers can be run locally by just running the following Make rules: